matheus-rambo/r_crypto/README.md

-## A simple terminal tool to encrypt/decrypt files/text in a terminal console.
+## A simple terminal tool to encrypt/decrypt files/text.

 ***Note*** This project uses *symmetric cryptography*.